cloudmaven/cloud101_cfncluster/_episodes/02-cfncluster.md

 - IAM User Keys: There are two: The AWS Access Key ID and the AWS Secret Access Key ID

-### Strategy

-These steps depend upon some pre-configuration, already done prior to the class.
+These steps depend upon some pre-configuration, already done prior to the class:

 - We created a Virtual Private Cloud with a public subnet for this exercise.